Leody Taveras Player Props: Rangers vs. Dodgers

 Leody Taveras At The Plate

-- Taveras has had an RBI in 25 games this year (30.5%), including 11 multi-RBI outings (13.4%).
+- Taveras has driven in a run in 25 games this year (30.1%), including 11 games with more than one RBI (13.3%).
 He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.